National Bloody Mary Day

 History of National Bloody Mary Day

-The origin of Bloody Mary Day is perhaps as shrouded in mystery and intrigue as the history of the drink itself.
+The origin of National Bloody Mary Day is perhaps as shrouded in mystery and intrigue as the history of the drink itself.
 Even the name is quite enigmatic, with various scholars suggesting it was named after Queen Mary I of England, Hollywood star Mary Pickford, or even a waitress named Mary who worked at the Bucket of Blood bar in Chicago.
 All of these have been given as possible namesakes.